- Location

 What will I learn?

 Industrial Biotechnology growth in Scotland requires an increasingly large pool of people with the right skills and training.
-HND Industrial Biotechnology course has therefore been designed by universities and industrial biotech companies to provide that training.
+HND Industrial Biotechnology course has therefore been designed in collaboration with industrty to provide that training.
 It covers a wide spectrum of subjects to equip you with a broad understanding of biology, chemistry and process engineering in an industrial biotechnology context.
 This inspirational HND builds upon your knowledge of Higher biology and chemistry, developing deep scientific knowledge and practical skills so that you can confidently move on to degree study or directly into employment.

 Year 1 includes: